iwinoto/Presentations/Istio v1.0/scripts.md

 4. Login to IBM Cloud
 5. Set IKS region
     ```
-    $ ibmcloud region-set au-syd
+    $ ibmcloud ks region-set au-syd
     ```
-6. Create IKS cluster
+6. Create IKS cluster.

+   *Note:* Seems like `zone` is being replaced with `location`.
+See (bug)[https://github.ibm.com/alchemy-containers/armada-cli/issues/979]
     1. For the desired zone, check if any vlans are available
         ```
         # get list of zones for current region
         $ ibmcloud ks zones
         $ ibmcloud ks vlans --zone syd01
         ```
     2. Check the `cluster-create.yaml` file.
 Make sure there are valid VLANs specified.
-    2. Create the cluster, specify VLANs if existing VLAN should be used
+Specify VLANs from the list if existing VLAN should be used
         ```
         ibmcloud ks cluster-create --file cluster-create.yaml
+        ```
+        If for some reason the `cluster-create.yaml` file doesn't work, the expanded command line is:
+        ```
         ibmcloud ks cluster-create --zone syd01 \
           --machine-type u2c.2x4 --hardware shared \
           --disable-disk-encrypt \